jeremypbeasley/canlis_j/studio.markdown

   is_collection:
   items:
 - title: Canlis Community College Student Uniforms
-  desc: During the height of the pandemic, when we couldn't serve dinner, we built
-    a six-week school in 4 weeks.
-The right garb was crucial.
-Students enrolled in online classes about food, drinks, and the small joys of everyday life.
+  desc: |-
+    During the height of the pandemic, we ran a six-week school that celebrated the best of Seattle while raising money for FareStart.
+We led 48 classes ranging from How-to Home Haircuts and Box Wine for Beginners to the history of Seattle civics and arts.
+Naturally, the campus store had to be stocked.
 Artwork by Don Clark for Invisible Creature.

+    Thanks to our Canlis Community College Partners:

+    The Bread Lab, Wing Luke Museum, MoHai, African American Heritage Museum, Seattle Aquarium, Woodland Park Zoo, Pacific Northwest Ballet, The Space Needle, The Seattle Art Museum, Seattle Kraken, Rick Steves, The Nordstrom Family, and Pagliacci
   year: 2020
   type: Apparel / Accessories
   price: 45
   purchase_url:
   is_soldout: true
-  partner: Ebbet's Field
+  partner:
   is_featured: true
   is_visible: true
   is_slideshow: false
   photo_duration: 2800
   photos:
     - title:
       url: "/uploads/ccc.jpg"
   is_collection: true
   items:
   - title: Ebbet's Field Jacket
     desc:
-    year: 2024
+    year: 2020
     price: 45
     purchase_url:
     is_soldout: true
     partner:
     photos:
     - title:
-      url: "/uploads/placeholder_studio.jpg"
+      url: "/uploads/20240502_Canlis_234.jpg"
   - title: Ebbet's Field Ball Cap
     desc:
-    year: 2024
+    year: 2020
     price: 45
     purchase_url:
     is_soldout: true
     partner:
     photos:
     - title:
-      url: "/uploads/placeholder_studio.jpg"
+      url: "/uploads/20240420_Canlis_199_web.jpg"
   - title: Filson Pencil Holder
     desc:
-    year: 2024
+    year: 2020
     price: 45
     purchase_url:
     is_soldout: true
     partner:
     photos:
     - title:
-      url: "/uploads/placeholder_studio.jpg"
+      url: "/uploads/20240502_Canlis_112.jpg"
   - title: MiiR Beer Pong Kit
     desc:
-    year: 2024
+    year: 2020
     price: 45
     purchase_url:
     is_soldout: true
     partner:
     photos:
     - title:
-      url: "/uploads/placeholder_studio.jpg"
+      url: "/uploads/20240420_Canlis_223_web.jpg"
   - title: Canlis Community College Pendant
     desc:
-    year: 2024
+    year: 2020
     price: 45
     purchase_url:
     is_soldout: true
     partner:
     photos:
     - title:
-      url: "/uploads/placeholder_studio.jpg"
+      url: "/uploads/20240502_Canlis_124.jpg"
 - title: 'Kenlis: Plastic-Fantastic Gear'
-  desc: A couple summers ago, we threw a two-day plastic-fantastic party where the only rule was to show up with
-    big Ken energy.
-Complete with live horses, a roller rink, and a tube slide rushing out of the Penthouse.
+  desc: When the need to repaint your building leads to the discovery that the primer can be ANY color you want.
+The only rule was to show up with real big Kenergy.
+We brought the horses, roller rink, Barbie Slide and flash mob.
 Artwork by Don Clark for Invisible Creature.
   year: 2024
   type: Apparel
   price: